-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 This tutorial assumes that you are:

-- the Administrator account on your WordPress site, and
+- The Administrator account on your WordPress site.

-- able to install WordPress Plugins on the site.
+- Able to install WordPress plugins on the site.

 Setup

-/wp-admin/plugin-install.php.
-In the search bar, search WP2Static and confirm that the resulting plugin that you will be installing matches the plugin below.
+WP2Static and confirm that the resulting plugin that you will be installing matches the plugin below.

-Select “Install” on the plugin and once it’s finished installing, “Activate”.
+Select Install on the plugin.
+After it has finished installing, select Activate.

 Export your WordPress site

-When your application refreshes, you should see a new section of your sidebar called WP2Static.
-Navigate to that section and we’ll begin your first static WordPress export.
+When your application refreshes, you should see a new section in your sidebar called WP2Static.
+Go to that section to begin your first static WordPress export.

 /logo.png versus

-https://mysite.com/logo.png, and will reduce the number of asset errors that could occur depending on your theme and WordPress setup.
+https://mysite.com/logo.png.
+It will also reduce the number of asset errors that could occur depending on your theme and WordPress setup.

 Creating the Workers project

-With an export ready of our site, it’s time to get to work deploying it.
-To do this, we’ll use Wrangler, the command-line tool for Cloudflare Workers.
-If you haven’t yet installed and configured Wrangler, check out our Getting started guide.
+With an export ready of your site, it is time to deploy.
+To do this, use Wrangler, the command-line tool for Cloudflare Workers.
+If you have not yet installed and configured Wrangler, refer to the Get started guide.

-Once Wrangler is installed and configured, we can create a new project for deploying our static WordPress site to Workers.
-To generate a new project run:
+Once Wrangler is installed and configured, create a new project for deploying your static WordPress site to Workers.
+To generate a new project, run:

 Generate a new project